 Please note: Credits taken at the Undergraduate level cannot be transferred towards a UoPeople Graduate Degree.

-Every application is reviewed by the Office of Transfer Credit, which is responsible for assessing a course’s relevancy to the UoPeople degree program.
+The University’s Department of Academic Affairs is charged with making the final determination on which credits will be accepted as transfer credits to UoPeople.
 Acceptance of credits is at the University’s sole discretion and meeting minimum requirements does not guarantee transferring.

 Students should then complete the degree program admissions process (the UoPeople Foundations courses requirement according to the university policy) and become UoPeople degree students.
 Applicants will be able to apply for transfer credit up until they are admitted to the university and be able to reapply for transfer credit once they become a Degree Seeking Student.